 2. Earth-crossing asteroids

 Icarus is placed under the group of Apollo asteroids.
 It is also one of the potentially hazardous asteroids.
 Icarus holds a record of being one of the asteroids to approach the sun closely for a number of decades.
 It moves in an elliptical orbit.
-It is around 1 km in diameter and larger than 97% of the asteroids.
+It is around 1 km in diameter and larger than 97% of the existing asteroids.

-9. Trojan asteroids
+9. Trojan Asteroids

 Asteroids that are located on the leading and the trailing edge of Lagrangian points and share their orbit with a planet are known as trojan asteroids.
 Most of Jupiter’s Trojans are dark in color.
 The albedos of trojan asteroids, which is the amount of light reflected back, lies in between 0.04 and 0.10.
-The search for Saturn’s trojan asteroids is currently going on.
+The search for Saturn’s trojan asteroids is currently (as of 2021) going on.

 Vesta is one of the largest asteroids with a diameter equal to 525 km.
 It was discovered by the German astronomer Heinrich Wilhelm Matthias Olbers on 29 March 1807 and is named after Vesta, the virgin goddess of home and hearth from Roman mythology.
 Vesta is considered to be the brightest asteroid.
-Sometimes, it is possible to see Vesta from the Earth’s surface through naked eyes.
-It has dark and light patches on its surface that are very much similar to the moon.
+Sometimes, it is possible to see Vesta from the earth through naked eyes.
+It has dark and light patches on its surface that are very much similar to the Earth’s moon.
 The structure of Vesta has an outer rock covering and an iron-nickel core.